-In accordance with the methodology AMS-I.D, "the baseline scenario is that the electricity delivered to the grid by the project activity would have otherwise been generated by the operation of grid-connected power plants and by the addition of new generation sources into the grid."
-Baseline emissions include only CO_2 emissions from electricity generation in power plants that are displaced due to the project activity.
+In accordance with Methodology the methodology AMS-I.D for small-scale CDM project activities, "the baseline selectedscenario is that the electricity delivered to the grid by the project activity would have otherwise been generated by the operation of grid-connected power plants and by the addition of new generation sources into the grid."
+Baseline emissions include only CO2 emissions from electricity generation in power plants that are displaced due to the project activity.